NFL Future Bets

 Where Is The Value?

-There are definitely opportunities for value, but one main reason we caution novice bettors from betting too many long-term futures is that it ties up your bankroll for extended periods of time.
+There are definitely value opportunities, but one main reason we caution novice bettors from betting too many long-term futures is that it ties up your bankroll for extended periods of time.